 We’d meet (and still do) on the first of each month and review three things:

-- The actions we’d need to take to reach those goals
+- Actions we’d need to take to reach those goals

 These monthly meetings allowed us to both have a voice in our family’s future and craft solid plans to win with our finances.